reckafella/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 3. List tables - a script that lists all the tables of a database in your MySQL server.
 	* The database name will be passed as argument of mysql command.

+4. First table - a script that creates a table called first_table in the current database in your MySQL server.
+  * first_table description:
+    + id INT
+    + name VARCHAR(256)
+  * The database name will be passed as an argument of the mysql command
+  * If the table first_table already exists, your script should not fail
+  * You are not allowed to use the SELECT or SHOW statements

+5. Full description - a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.

+  * The database name will be passed as an argument of the mysql command
+  * You are not allowed to use the DESCRIBE or EXPLAIN statements